VLSIDA/chip-tutorials/orfs-build.md

 as Docker is the default build method.

-#### Debug symbols

-*I don't use this flow, so if you have a suggestion, please let me know!*

-*NOTE* the --openroad-args are not passed to the Docker build scripts, so you cannot enable debug like the Local build method.
 To add debug symbols in the docker method, you must modify the ```tools/OpenROAD/docker/Dockerfile.builder``` file to add the CMake arguments to the build command like this:

 ```dockerfile
 RUN ./etc/Build.sh -compiler=${compiler} -threads=${numThreads} -deps-prefixes-file=${depsPrefixFile} -cmake="-DCMAKE_BUILD_TYPE=DEBUG"
 ```

+*NOTE* the ```--openroad-args``` argument for ```./build_openroad.sh``` is not passed to the Docker build scripts, so you cannot enable debug like the local build method.

 ### Using OpenROAD in Docker

 This is very similar to the ORFS docker image that you used in the [walkthrough](/orfs-walkthrough.md) except that you need to specify a local docker image and tag that are shown in the final steps of your compilation:

 ```
 #25 naming to docker.io/openroad/flow-ubuntu22.04-builder:6cd62b